cloudmesh-community/book/chapters/assignment.md

 # Assignments

-For more details see the cours syllabus and overview pages.
+For more details see the course syllabus and overview pages.
 We give here just some summary.

 ## Account Creation